awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ## Unload VENUE Serially<a name="unload-examples-serial"></a>

 To unload serially, specify PARALLEL OFF\.
-UNLOAD will then write one file at a time, up to a maximum of 6\.2 GB per file\.
+UNLOAD then writes one file at a time, up to a maximum of 6\.2 GB per file\.

 The following example unloads the VENUE table and writes the data serially to `s3://mybucket/unload/`\.